Indoor Humidity During Winter – What Should It Be?

 DRY EYES From Low Humidity

 Wear contact lenses?
 Say hello to lots of re-wetting drops.
 I used to wear contacts all the time.
-Years ago I switched over to mostly wearing glasses.
-My eyes just feel better that way.
-Although it can be a nuisance during winter when they fog up for various reasons.
-Like going indoors after being outdoors.
-Or out snowmobiling with my helmet on (I usually wear contacts for that scenario).
-Or putting on goggles during a snowstorm for whatever reason I might have to be outside…
+Years ago, I switched over to wearing glasses mostly.
+My eyes feel better that way.
+However, it can be a nuisance during winter when they fog up for various reasons, like going indoors after being outdoors, going out snowmobiling with my helmet on (I usually wear contacts for that scenario) or putting on goggles during a snowstorm for whatever reason I might have to be outside.

 STATIC ELECTRICITY From Low Humidity

 ZAP!
-Handle a fleece blanket and you’re gonna get zapped!
+Handle a fleece blanket, and you’re gonna get zapped!
+It’s one of those relatable experiences that always catches you off guard.
 Another effect is your hair standing out.
-Or you go to pick up your pet and he yelps as he gets shocked (followed by the nasty eye like you hurt him on purpose)!
+Or you go to pick up your pet, and he yelps as he gets shocked (followed by the nasty eye like you hurt him on purpose)!
 Oh, when you go to open that door and grab the door handle… ZAP!

 CONCLUSION